kubewarden/docs/src/writing-policies/go/04-validation.md

 }
 ```

-The code has some `NOTE` section inside of it.
+The code has some `NOTE` sections inside of it.
 Let's get through them:

 1. The function ensures the JSON payload is properly formatted.
 This
   is done using a function provided by the `gjson` library